How Much Does Marble Flooring Cost in 2024?

 Photo: Obsessively / Adobe Stock

-Emperador marble flooring costs between $14 and $37 per square foot for both materials and installation.
+Emperador marble floors cost between $14 and $37 per square foot for both materials and installation.
 This marble features more variation and grain levels than other natural stone tiles.
-Brown Emperador tiles are popular for floors because they can help to hide dust and dirt.
+Brown Emperador tiles are popular for floors because they help to hide dust and dirt.

 Crema Marfil